shorepine/alles/README.md

 They're cheap to make ($7 for the ESP, $6 for the I2S amp, speakers from $0.50 up depending on quality) and can be powered off of 9V batteries for many hours or LiPo / USB battery cells for much, much longer.
 Pulls around 100mA at max amplitude, receiving WiFi packets with oscillators going.
 If you're using a USB cell phone battery, make sure to get one that doesn't do ["low current shutoff"](https://www.element14.com/community/groups/test-and-measurement/blog/2018/10/15/on-using-a-usb-battery-for-a-portable-project-power-supply).
 I lucked on [this one at Amazon for $9.44](https://www.amazon.com/gp/product/B00MWU1GGI) that should power a single synth making sound for 50 hours.

-The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled from a laptop or phone or etc.
+The synthesizers listen to UDP multicast messages.
+The idea is you can install a bunch of them throughout a space and make a distributed / spatial version of the [Alles Machine](https://en.wikipedia.org/wiki/Bell_Labs_Digital_Synthesizer) / [AMY](https://www.atarimax.com/jindroush.atari.org/achamy.html) additive synthesizer where each speaker represents up to 10 partials, all controlled as a group or individually from a laptop or phone or etc.

 ## Putting it together